WoNoMute/wonomute.github.io/_directory/joni-mok.md

 layout: post
 permalink: /directory-of-wonomute/joni-mok/
 image: /assets/directory/joni-mok.jpg
-excerpt: <strong>Joni</strong> (b.1991) is a designer, photographer and musician.
+excerpt: <strong>Joni Mok</strong> (b.
+1991) is a designer, photographer and musician.
 She lives her life as a nomad and is a multilingual.
 Currently doing her other masters in the Music, Communication, Technology programme.
 She researches in cross-modal perceptions and Synaesthesia, attention and memory, universal design for learning.
 She wants to apply audiovisual technologies in a more meaningful way, such as designing methods and process to help people better to learn.
 comments: false
 ---